 - Technology – Technology can be a massive strategic advantage in this space.
 Most providers are using old antiquated digital platforms to run their operations.
 While it serves the core needs of fleet management, they are seriously challenged to provide the services and value that consumers and corporations have now come to expect.
 To list a few aspects of technology that are relevant

-- Cloud – A modern 100% cloud based platform
+- Cloud – A modern 100% cloud-based platform

 - Security – Identity and access management.
 Data security.
 Protection against cyber attacks

-- Mobile first – The digital platform has to be a mobile first platform for all stakeholders.
+- Mobile first – The digital platform has to be a mobile-first platform for all stakeholders.

 - Analytics – The ability to collect, analyze and monetize your data.
 You have to have a platform that lets you do more than just improve your operational efficiency.
-The data has high potential for monetization.
+The data has a high potential for monetization.

 - API – your platform needs to be easily accessible to your partners

 - Expansion of Revenue Streams – The changing landscape and innovations in the automotive industry has given companies opportunities to expand their addressable market.
-There are many avenues that may lead to the expansion in customer base and revenue streams.
+There are many avenues that may lead to the expansion of customer base and revenue streams.
 A few examples: